Fu Hao

-The Tomb of Fu Hao was unearthed intact at Yinxu by archaeologist Zheng Zhenxiang, with treasures such as bronzes and jades.
+The Tomb of Fu Hao was unearthed intact in 1976 at Yinxu by archaeologist Zheng Zhenxiang, with treasures - known as her 700+ jade objects (Fu Hao was a collector, so some were already antiques), and also her collection of more than 500 bone objects, such as oracle bones (they were from her role as a religious priestess, and were used in her many rituals).
+Along with the jade and bone objects, Fu Hao was buried with 6 dogs, and 16 human sacrifices.
 Inside the pit was evidence of a wooden chamber 5 m long, 3.5 m wide and 1.3 m high containing a lacquered wooden coffin that has since completely disintegrated.
-The tomb of Fu Hao provides the most insight into her life, her relationship with the royal family, and her military role and achievements - as the objects she was buried with provide clues to her activities and interests.
+The tomb of Fu Hao provides much insight into her life, her relationship with the royal family, and her military role and achievements.

+Fu Hao was a close contemporary of the ancient Egyptian pharaoh Tutankhamun, whose tomb was also found generally intact.
+For this reason, she has been described as the Chinese Tutankhamun.